Lynching of Roosevelt Townes and Robert McDaniels: Investigation

 Elijah's friend, 21-year-old, Joe Ed McDaniels, was also arrested with Elijah.
 The two were arrested because they were inhabiting a house close to Elijah's brothers, which happened to be "where the bloodhounds ended their trail."

 Sheriff Wright handed Elijah and Joe Ed to George Windham's brother, Gus, allowing him to have unaccounted for time with the men.
 Gus Windham would later drop the men off at the neighboring county jail in Grenada, where Elijah and Joe Ed—who maintained that they "didn't know nothing" about the crime and calling Windham, "a fine man"—reportedly declined to be in a cell together.

 No charges were placed on the four men, and Sheriff Wright stated that he would keep them detained "indefinitely."

 On January 3, a report began circulating that a white man had been arrested in connection with the murder.
-However, Sherriff Wright dismissed that report and stated that Alvie Dorrah was the "number one suspect."
+However, Sheriff Wright dismissed that report and stated that Alvie Dorrah was the "number one suspect."
 Maintaining his innocence, Dorrah cried and reiterated that black people in the area loved "Mr. Sam" [Windham]."
 He pleaded, "Heaven knows I'm innocent."

 That same day, Sheriff Wright stated that there were other people "under suspicion" and that he "expected a break [in the case] soon."
 Wright also reiterated his belief that the crime was premeditated and "committed by a person familiar entirely with Windham's store and habits."

 In the four weeks following the crime, eight black men had been detained without charges, six of whom were held in jail for at least two weeks.

 In addition to Joe Ed McDaniels, and Alvie, T.L. and Elijah Dorrah, 55-year-old Leroy Weldon, and 35-year-old Bit Reed, were detained for several weeks because they were "in the vicinity" of Duck Hill on the night of the murder searching for some cows that had strayed.
 On January 23, Townes' 24-year-old brother-in-law, Jess Mack, was also arrested and detained for "harboring a fugitive" when stating that his brother-in-law had visited with him in the time since Windham had been killed.
 In addition, on January 29, a black man was detained by police officers in New York City because he "fit the description" of Townes.

 However, Sheriff Wright shifted the focus onto Roosevelt Townes, a 25-year-old black man.
 Townes had reportedly escaped from the Grenada County Jail—with a white fellow prisoner—two weeks (or three days) prior to the murder, where he had been imprisoned for allegedly stealing corn.